William Swainson (lawyer): Relations with Maori

 Governor Hobson had earlier declared British sovereignty over the North Island.
 On 21 May 1840 concerned that the French might do so, he declared sovereignty by right of discovery over the South Island and Stewart Island.
 This was despite the Treaty of Waitangi not being signed by all Maori chiefs in these areas.
 At an Executive Council meeting, 29 December 1842, Swainson said that those parts of New Zealand where Maori chiefs refused to sign the Treaty or had not been asked to sign were not British territory.
 Willoughby Shortland, the Colonial Secretary for New Zealand, who was also at the meeting, asked Swainson to prepare a paper about this.
 Swainson said it was possible that English law and Maori customary law might coexist.
 Lord Edward Stanley, Secretary of the Colonies, was angry with the paper when it arrived in England.
 Stanley's Undersecretary, James Stephen, said that although the declaration of sovereignty might be an unjust breach of faith, it should stand.

 arrived in Auckland on 25 September 1841 and Swainson bought 6 acre of land at Judges Bay, Parnell at Taurarua in Auckland.
 He then erected his pre-fabricated house there which he had brought with him on the Tyne.
 A hospital which treated Maori was erected nearby.
 A Maori man, Mohi Horowhenua te Puatau, was a patient there.
 Mohi's wife and child died and Mohi was employed by Swainson as a boatman and handyman.
 Mohi was to accompany Swainson from then on for the rest of Swainson's life, including at Wellington synod meetings and in a canoe trip around Waiheke Island, where Mohi's hapū was and his wife buried.
 In 1880 Mohi lived in a whare (a Maori house) 30 yard east of Swainson's house.
 Swaison described Mohi in his will as his "old friend".
 When Mohi was on his deathbed in 1890 Isa Outhwaite, the daughter of Thomas Outhwaite, Swainson's old friend and Court Registrar, was at the bedside.
 Governor Grey had visited Mohi daily during his last days and Grey led Mohi's funeral procession.
-In the words of Swainson's biographer, John Stacpoole, Mohi was buried "no more than a leap away from Swainson's grave."
-Swainson died a bachelor in Auckland, on 1 December 1884.
+In the words of Swainson's biographer, John Stacpoole, Mohi was buried "no more than a leap away from Swainson's grave.".
+Swainson died a bachelor in Auckland, on 1 December 1884, and is buried at St. Stephen's Cemetery.